UnB-KnEDLe/experiments/members/ciriatico/kdmile_dataset.md

 # Source

-Data extracted from the X dataset, using data extracted from the Diário Oficial do Distrito Federal (DODF) using [DODFMiner](https://dodfminer.readthedocs.io/) and manually annotated by volunteers associated with the KnEDLe project.
+Data extracted from the [Anotações - Atos de Pessoal](https://github.com/UnB-KnEDLe/datasets/blob/master/corpus_2_contratos_licitacoes.md) dataset, using data extracted from the Diário Oficial do Distrito Federal (DODF) using [DODFMiner](https://dodfminer.readthedocs.io/) and manually annotated by volunteers associated with the KnEDLe project.

 # Dataset Information